 18. GoCD

-Overview: GoCD is an open-source CI/CD tool that focuses on continuous delivery and pipeline management.
+GoCD is an open-source CI/CD tool that focuses on continuous delivery and pipeline management.
+GoCD’s ability to manage complex pipelines and dependencies ensures smooth scaling as projects grow.

 Key Features: